 This is the second part of a two-part post on music lesson teaching resources for September.

 Many celebrate this month by enjoying a classic Latin-American dish, binging a Spanish-language TV show, and more.

 MTR participates in this celebration of heritage by offering Hispanic-themed music resources.
 Check them out by clicking the image below.

 Marco Antonio Muñiz, better known by his stage name Marc Anthony, is an American singer-songwriter famous for his Latin salsa songs and ballads.

 The three-time Grammy Award and six-time Latin Grammy Award winner is also the top-selling tropical salsa artist.

 Learn more about Marc Anthony and his music with this MTR resource:

 Nadia Boulanger was a French music teacher and conductor.

-She is widely regarded as the leading teacher of composition in the 20th century.
+She is widely regarded as the leading composition teacher in the 20th century.

 Boulanger had a heavy influence on 20th-century music as her students included notable composers such as Lennox Berkeley, Elliott Carter, and Aaron Copland.

 Boulanger was the first woman to conduct the Boston, New York Philharmonic, and Philadelphia orchestras.

 Hildegard von Bingen was a German abbess and composer.